Bookshelf Classic: The Mythical Man-Month

 Brooks found small teams very effective, but the challenge was scaling them up for a project as large as the IBM 360.
 This was his thesis, and the remaining chapters discuss various techniques at coordination and not succumbing to The Second-System Effect -- another of my favorite essays -- described in Chapter 5.
 There he writes "The second is the most dangerous system a man [or woman]¹ ever designs."

 An architect building his first system would be circumspect, given his inexperience and the unknowns.
-He would be careful and restrained, and set aside frills and embellishments for perhaps a subsequent release.
-Not so with his second system, where ambition and hubris would blur, and where temptation would be high to incorporate functional ornaments, and to ignore changes in the technology landscape from when these embellishments were first conceived.
+He would be careful and restrained, and set aside bells and whistles for perhaps a subsequent release.
+Not so with his second system, where ambition and hubris could blur, and where temptation would be high to incorporate functional ornaments, and to ignore changes in the technology landscape from when these features were first conceived.